MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - If large numbers of internet-bound connections are required, consider using [Azure NAT Gateway](/azure/virtual-network/nat-gateway/nat-overview) to abstract outbound traffic flows.

 - Use Azure Firewall where requirements to control and inspect outbound internet traffic exist.
-  - Ensure Azure Firewall is not used to inspect traffic between Azure services.
+  - Ensure Azure Firewall isn't used to inspect traffic between Azure services.

 > [!CAUTION]
 > When deploying within an Azure Landing Zone, consider using the foundational platform Azure Firewall resource (or equivalent NVA).